joelbirchler/grok-lab/README.md

 ## TODO

 - Watching
-  - Use js splice to insert the wrapper
+  - Use js splice (watch out for mutation) to instrument the code
+  - Protect against instrument blanks with watches
   - Watch displays in console area, constantly updates
   - Run/watch tabs?
+- defn-
 - Termination and errors
   - Terminate any existing running workers on run, set/reset a terminate timer
   - Improve editor integration (with errors, etc)